Back to Arena

 Architecturehierarchical-summary / Memory Palace Hierarchical Spatial Index

 DetailsMemPalace organizes all conversation data into a four-level hierarchy — Wings (projects/people), Halls (memory types), Rooms (specific ideas), and Drawers (verbatim files) — with 30x-compressed AAAK-format Closet summaries alongside verbatim originals in ChromaDB + SQLite.
 No summarization or extraction is performed on stored content; only the retrieval layer (170-token structural context injection) uses the hierarchy to boost accuracy 34% over flat search.
-Entirely offline, zero API calls.
-Benchmarked at 96.6% accuracy; benchmark methodology disputed by community.
+Entirely offline in raw mode (zero API calls); optional LLM reranking with Haiku/Sonnet achieves up to 100% R@5 on LongMemEval.

 Parameters—